Kuwait Port Plans Stir Tension with Old Enemy Iraq

 Comments 1

-Default-user-icon Abou Sami (Guest) over 12 years
+Default-user-icon Abou Sami (Guest) 13 years

 "Although it seems unlikely the tiff could escalate into another conflict, the remarks are disturbingly reminiscent of the recriminations that preceded Saddam Hussein's invasion of Iraq in 1990 and point to the uneasy relationship that has persisted long after Saddam's ouster."